vsaddr-github/dice_and_splice/README.md

 `dice_n_splice.bat <input_file_name>`

-note onle file is accepted as input in one invokation from the command line.
+note onle one file is accepted as input in one invokation from the command line.